cygnus8929/Selectr-wiki1/Public-Methods.md

 ```

 Be careful passing numbers as the wrong option could be removed.
-If your values are numbers you're removing via a value than make sure to pass a `string` rather than an `integer`:
+If your values are numbers and you're removing via a value than make sure to pass a `string` rather than an `integer`:

 ```html
 <select>